rsksmart/rootstock-integration-tests/README.md

 ### Running the tests using the Tcp Signer

 At the moment, we are running the tests with `keyfiles` nodes by default.
-If you want to run the tests with nodes using the tcp signer, then change the value of the `CONFIG_FILE_PATH` environment variable to `regtest-key-files-and-hsms`.
+If you want to run the tests with nodes using the tcp signer, then change the value of the `CONFIG_FILE_PATH` environment variable to `./config/regtest-key-files-and-hsms`.
 Using this configuration file will load one tcp signer instance for each federator that has an `hsm` type.

 ### Logs